Revenge of the Mummy: Summary

 The car is then launched at a high speed into darkness as the ride photo is taken.
 The surround sound speakers in the mine cart provide riders with an added dimension of entertainment, as the sound score begins.
 The ride continues for 56 seconds in darkness, going around high banked turns and small drops.
 Various images of mummy warriors and Imhotep are illuminated with ultraviolet lighting as the car twists and turns.
 The mine car makes a sharp uphill movement and veers left, where the track viciously brakes in a corner.
 The second launch is located in this area.
 Scarab beetles appear on the walls in front of the car with help of projectors, as the added special effects of air jets at riders' feet and a spray of water from above create the illusion of the vehicle being overrun by the bugs.
-As a screaming sound effect is heard, the car launches backwards into the underworld as Imhotep's evil laugh roars on the soundtrack.
+As a screaming sound effect is heard, the car launches backwards into the underworld as Imhotep's laugh plays on the soundtrack.
 The vehicle makes a few more twists and turns, while more images of Imhotep and the mummy warriors are lit up as it continues backwards and Imhotep reminds riders "There's no place to hide!
-Your souls are MINE!"
+Your souls are mine!"

 The car slows suddenly under the last illuminated painting of Imhotep's outstretched grasp and moves slowly into another room.
 A turntable moves the car into a forward-facing position as fog machines and strobe lighting fill the blackened room.
-As the car faces forward once again, Imhotep appears as a projected image and screams "NOOOOO!" hauntingly at riders before vanishing.
+As the car faces forward once again, Imhotep appears as a projected image and screams "No!" at riders before vanishing.
 There is a second of uncertain silence before a floodlight hits riders, and as a wall lifts up into the ceiling to allow the car to pass through, a second strobe light blinds guests.
-Imhotep's curse is broken as the ride enters the loading platform.
+The ride enters the loading platform.